Violence and Crime In America

 Reaganism revived that elitist, aristocratic mind set, and it was able to do so because it rose up preaching the "Gospel of Prosperity."
 It had great appeal, obviously, but even though Reaganites and even some Democrats still regard Ronald Reagan as a great president, Americans need to learn that it is Reaganism we now suffer from.

-In the 1910s and 1920s Republicans ignored history again, and the consequence was the economic crash of 1929, the Great Depression, and widespread poverty, hunger, and homelessness.
+Part of the problem is that in the 1910s and 1920s Republicans ignored history, as well as the principles of great Founders such as Thomas Jefferson who fought for the common citizen.
+Instead, the wealthiest few ruled and became very corrupt, and the consequence was the economic crash of 1929, the Great Depression, and widespread poverty, hunger, and homelessness.

 During the last thirty years Republicans have simply ignored that lesson from history.
 And they have denied how President Franklin D. Roosevelt’s New Deal saved the country and made it great.